robinyms78/My-Portfolio/README.md

 4. C Code:

    a.
-Car light controller system: A simulator to simulate car light control system using finite state machine.
+Car light controller system: A simulator to simulate car lighting control system using finite state machine.

    b.
 Potentiometer: An embedded system to control the LED and LCD on ARMS microcontroller using rate monotonic scheduling and earliest deadline first scheduling.